Breast Augmentation – Learn The Surprising Facts About Cohesive Silicone Implants

 Types of gels

-Next is soft touch gel, or Truform 2- This is slightly firmer than responsive gel, yet, still soft to touch.
+Next is a soft-touch gel, or Truform 2- This is slightly firmer than responsive gel, yet, still soft to touch.
 In a round implant, this type tends to hold upper breast pole fullness a little better.
 The third option is highly cohesive gel or Truform 3- This gel is the firmest of the three and has the consistency of a gummy bear on the inside.
 Due to how firm they are, they are usually able to hold their shape well, which is an attractive option for patients looking for an anatomically shaped, “teardrop” implant.
-The trade off, however, is that the implant is firmer to the touch than the other options and will not move as naturally.
+The trade-off, however, is that the implant is firmer to the touch than the other options and will not move as naturally.

 The best way to determine which type of implant is best for you is to come and visit us for a consultation.
 For all prospective patients considering a breast augmentation in Toronto, Dr. Golger aims to match the consistency of the implant, to that of the patient’s natural breast tissue to get the best results.
 As a highly recognized, Royal College certified surgeon with years of experience performing breast augmentations in Toronto and Whitby, Dr. Golger would be pleased to discuss which type of implant will best suit your goals.
 To get started, contact one of our clinic locations to set up a private consultation.